FluxML/FastAI.jl/docs/introduction.md

 model = methodmodel(method, Models.xresnet18())
 ```

-Now we create a Flux.jl model. [`methodmodel`](#) is a part of the learning method interface that knows how to smartly construct an image classification model from different backbone architectures.
+Now we create a Flux.jl model. [`methodmodel`](#) is a part of the learning method interface that knows how to smartly construct a model based on the input and output blocks passed to the learning method.
+It can adapt different backbone architectures to a task.
 Here a classificiation head with the appropriate number of classes is stacked on a slightly modified version of the ResNet architecture.

 ## Learner